 This purpose of this class is for students to acquire the techniques necessary to teach middle school social studies effectively.
 The course will focus on pedagogy, materials, and technology, and will examine strategies to engage middle school students in social studies.
-Prerequisite: Accepted into TEP.
+Prerequisite: acceptance into the Teacher Education Program.